 - Remember, mini muffin pans vary by brand, materials used to make the pans and the age of the pan.

-- I used this Grazia Silicone Mini Muffin Pan to make my Pot of Gold Cookie Cups and it worked great!
+- I now use this Grazia Silicone Mini Muffin Pan to make my Hot Chocolate Cookie Cups and it works great!
 If you want to try a new pan, I would definitely recommend that one.

 Question #4: Ganache – Here is a look at the inside of the hot chocolate cookie cup once the ganache has cooled in the fridge.
 It is fudge-like and will not spill out.